MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/unified/overview.md

     public virtual void SelectionDidChange (IUITextInput uiTextInput);

-Such API are now easier to us, without refering to documentation, and your IDE code completion will provide you with more useful suggestions based on the protocol/interface.
+Such API are now easier to us, without referring to documentation, and your IDE code completion will provide you with more useful suggestions based on the protocol/interface.

 #### NSCoding Protocol